Israel Innovation Authority

+The Israel Innovation Authority (IIA) is the support and investment arm of the Israeli government, in charge of planning and executing the country’s innovation policy, promoting technological innovation and research and development (R&D) in the state of Israel.

-A variety of ongoing support programs offered by the Authority provide financial and developmental resources for entrepreneurs and companies of all sizes and stages performing industrial R&D within Israel.
-Funds and support programs include: The R&D Fund, the Incubator Program, Tnufa Program (Ideation), Technology Transfer (Magneton) Program and Applied Research in Academia (Nofar, Kamin) Program.
+The IIA offers a variety of investment programs that provide non-dilutive resources for entrepreneurs and companies of all sizes and stages within Israel.
+Most programs require matching funds from the private sector.

+Funds and support programs include: Ideation Program (Tnufa), The Startup Fund, the Technological Venture Incubator Program, operating approximately 15 venture incubators across Israel, Technology Transfer Program, Applied Research in Academia Programs, Human Capital for High-Tech Fund, and more.

-The Authority is also responsible for Iserd management within the European Union Framework, as well as international R&D agreements and partnerships with countries such as USA, Canada, Japan, South Korea, Singapore and more.
+The IIA is also responsible for Iserd management within the European Union framework, as well as international R&D agreements and partnerships with countries such as the USA, Canada, Japan, South Korea, Singapore and more.

+The IIA promotes diversification of Israeli high-tech in three different verticals – thematic (disciplinary), demographic, and geographic – launching a variety of programs for high-tech employment and entrepreneurship in Israel's periphery and among underrepresented social groups in the tech sector, such as women, Israeli Arabs and Ultra-Orthodox Jews (Haredim), as well as training programs in advanced and emerging technological fields that require talented human capital.

-The Israel Innovation Authority offices are located in the Jerusalem Technology Park, in the Malha neighborhood in Jerusalem.
+Until 2016, the IIA was known as the Office of the Chief Scientist (OCS) (המדען הראשי) of Israel's Ministry of Economy.
+The IIA offices are located in the Jerusalem Technology Park, in the Malha neighborhood in Jerusalem.

 History

 The Office of the Chief Scientist was established in 1965.
-It was renamed the Israel Innovation Authority in 2016.
-The main aim of the Authority is to increase economic empowerment within the civilian sector of the Israeli economy.
+It was renamed the Israel Innovation Authority (IIA) in 2016.
+The main aim of the IIA is to increase economic empowerment within the civilian sector of the Israeli economy.
 Main activities include the funding of R&D and policy-making within its sphere of influence.
 The development and prominence of the OCS was further strengthened by the development of the venture capital industry within Israel in the 1990s.

-The mission of the Authority has been defined through the country's "Law for the Encouragement of Industrial Research and Development—1984" (The R&D Law) and its operations are facilitated through Israel's R&D Fund, as well as a variety of international programs, agreements and collaborations.
+The mission of the IIA has been defined through the country's "Law for the Encouragement of Industrial Research and Development—1984" (The R&D Law) and its operations are facilitated through Israel's R&D Fund, as well as a variety of international programs, agreements and collaborations.
 Its mission is to assist the advancement of Israel's knowledge-based science and technology industries in order to encourage innovation and entrepreneurship while stimulating economic growth.

-Legal aspects of agreements which may include R&D funding, as well as royalties, are governed under the Regulatory Framework of the Authority.
+Legal aspects of agreements which may include R&D funding, as well as royalties, are governed under the Regulatory Framework of the IIA.

-According to the Israel Innovation Authority, 54 percent of Israel's exports are high-tech products and services.
+According to the IIA, 54 percent of Israel's exports are high-tech products and services.

+In 2022 the IIA led a delegation of Israeli startups fighting the Climate crisis, to the UN Climate Conference at Sharm el-Sheikh (COP27).

+In October 2023, the IIA announced a 400m NIS matching fund for startup companies encountering difficulties because of the outbreak of Gaza war.